luluse/agora/README.md

-# agora
+# Agora

-Node.js social media app REST API
+## Server - backend code

+#### Full Stack Social media app using REST API built with Node.JS in the backend and React.JS in the frontend.
+Database is MongoDB Atlas.

+### Business Requirements
+Our application named **Agora** will power a fullstack social media app that will allow our users to create and share posts, follow people, like posts and browse all posts on the timeline.

+### Key features

-react App, mongo DB: create, update, delete our collections
+- Mongo DB: create, update, delete our collections

-in the API: register and log in autentication
+- register and login autentication

-users router: get, updete delete methods
+- users router: get, update delete methods

-follow and unfollow users
+- follow and unfollow users

-create posts, update, delete, like and dislike
+- create posts, update, delete, like and dislike

-fetch all timeline posts
+- fetch all timeline posts

-tools:
+### Technical requirements
 - express(node.js framework- server will run in there)
 - mongoose(helps create mongo models)
 - helmet(help make requests to server)